kubernetes/website/content/en/docs/concepts/scheduling-eviction/kube-scheduler.md

 kube-scheduler is designed so that, if you want and need to, you can write your own scheduling component and use that instead.

-For every newly created pod or other unscheduled pods, kube-scheduler selects an optimal node for them to run on.
-However, every container in pods has different requirements for resources and every pod also has different requirements.
-Therefore, existing nodes need to be filtered according to the specific scheduling requirements.
+Kube-scheduler selects an optimal node to run newly created or not yet scheduled (unscheduled) pods.
+Since containers in pods, and pods themselves have different requirements, existing nodes need to be filtered according to the specific scheduling requirements.

 In a cluster, Nodes that meet the scheduling requirements for a Pod are called _feasible_ nodes.
 If none of the nodes are suitable, the pod